 Do we need Behaviour Management in Early Years?
+Or should we banish this in favour of Self-Regulation?

 Do we want children who are compliant or children to do the right thing because they believe it is?